MichaelBurge/michaelburge.github.io/_posts/2018-02-02-rokos-ransomware.markdown

 where `?` means the preceding expression is optional; `*` means it can be repeated arbitrarily many times; quoted values refer to a clause type; lists give a collection of possibilities; and identifiers bind a value.

 The test suite is a macro that expands to nothing, while registering testcases with the compiler.
-It currently has zero impact on the final bytecode, though future versions of the Pyramid compiler may use the tests to guide optimization.
+It currently has zero impact on the final bytecode.

 Pyramid has a built-in EVM simulator that runs all registered testcases when run in test mode.
 The Pyramid compiler can be invoked in test mode using the "-t" option.
 Here is the test output:
 {% highlight bash %}